akerber47/akerber47.github.io/reading.md

 These are books I didn't have the time to finish at the time, but would really like to come back to in the future.

+### 2020 February
+-Joshua Foer et al, *Atlas Obscura*
+- Jon Gertner, *The Idea Factory*
+- Steven C. Hayes, *Get Out of Your Mind and Into Your Life*
+- Russ Harris, *The Happiness Trap*

 ### 2020 January
 - Vandad Nahavandipoor, *iOS 11 Swift Programming Cookbook*
 - Christian Keur and Aaron Hillegass: *iOS Programming: The Big Nerd Ranch Guide*